wwbp/humanlike-chatbot/README.md

 # GENERIC BOT
 ## Overview

-**Generic Bot** GENERIC Bot is a lightweight and modular chatbot framework designed to help researchers deploy and experiment with text-based conversational agents.The application features a Django backend, a React frontend (in progress), connection with LLMs via [Kani]([https://docs.google.com/document/d/1-cyC4nnibAFTxRk5-PV73yGv9hUJpHiCy3lXoQ9WDY0/edit?tab=t.0](https://github.com/zhudotexe/kani)) Framework and a MariaDB database, all containerized using Docker.
+Generic Bot is a lightweight, modular chatbot framework designed to help researchers deploy and experiment with text-based conversational agents efficiently.
+Built with a Django backend, a React frontend (in progress), the [Kani]([https://docs.google.com/document/d/1-cyC4nnibAFTxRk5-PV73yGv9hUJpHiCy3lXoQ9WDY0/edit?tab=t.0](https://github.com/zhudotexe/kani)) Framework for LLM integration, and a MariaDB database, it is fully containerized using Docker for seamless deployment.

-Using the config.json file, researchers can easily customize:
+Researchers can easily customize in config.json file:

-Language model selection.
+- Language model selection
-Anthropomorphism configurations.
+- Anthropomorphism settings
-Prompt management.
+- Bot-specific prompts
-and more.
+- And more to come

-The project streamlines chatbot integration into research workflows (e.g., Qualtrics integration) and simplifies data collection and analysis.
+The project streamlines research workflow with integration with tools like Qualtrics, and allows efficient data collection and analysis.
 For detailed design specifications, see the [link](https://docs.google.com/document/d/1-cyC4nnibAFTxRk5-PV73yGv9hUJpHiCy3lXoQ9WDY0/edit?tab=t.0)

 ## Directory Structure